TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 Regardless of the window type used, events are grouped into windows based on the event time.
 Therefore, it is important to understand where Nussknacker takes information about event time from, can event time info be accessed from SpEL and so on - you can find this info in [Introduction page](Intro#streaming-flink-only-notion-of-time).

 Nussknacker implements 3 types of time windows - tumbling, sliding and session windows.
-Our implementation of the sliding window is different from the way the sliding window is defined in Flink - so bare in mind the differences.
+Our implementation of the sliding window is different from the way the sliding window is defined in Flink - so bear in mind the differences.
 This [blog post](https://dev.to/frosnerd/window-functions-in-stream-analytics-1m6c) has a nice explanation and visualization of time windows; the sliding window described in this blog post is close to our implementation of the sliding window.
 While explaining how to use Nussknacker components performing computations in time windows, we will focus on Nussknacker features rather than explanation of differences between windows types.

 Nodes which compute aggregates may emit events with aggregates in two different situations: